vaishnavi-sangal/u/README.md

 For many women Streets, bus stands, railway stations, parks, and other public places are scenes of harassment.
 Every day women face a systematic assault on their fundamental right to free movement and personal dignity.

 ## 😃 Inspiration & Motivation
 The thing that inspired me all to work for women’s empowerment was their capability to perform and deliver, they are as important as men.
-We as a student, boys, and part of families wanted to contribute to creating a beneficial cause of empowering women and to give them a tap on the shoulder to keep going and not give up!
+We as a student, and part of families wanted to contribute to creating a beneficial cause of empowering women and to give them a tap on the shoulder to keep going and not give up!

 It is a mobile application developed specifically for women.
 That lets them take a leap that they can count on someone and I made sure that “SOMEONE” will be none other but their own contacts which they can send alerts, locations, and much more.
 ## 📱 Features